 The median amplitude of the mean annual sea-level cycle from all sea-level records is only 0.04 m, yet the annual MSLA cycle is a strong influence on the monthly timing of extreme storm-tide and skew-surge events.
-MSLA was positive in 92% of all sea level and in 88% of all extreme skew-surge events and is clearly an influential component of the highest storm-tides

-- 330 (Figures S3-S4, S7-S8).
-The sensitivity of extreme storm-tide to relatively small MSLA shows that small increases in mean sea level, from long-term SLR, will cause a large increase in the frequency of extreme storm-tide, a result consistent with other studies (e.g., Hunter 2012; Sweet & Park 2014; Stephens et al. 2018).
-Rueda et al. (2017) and Stephens et al. (2018) showed that tidally-dominated sites like NZ, where the tide is the key determinant of extreme storm-tide, will be more sensitive to SLR in terms of the increasing frequency of extreme storm-tide events than surge-dominated sites.
-This is because tidally-dominated - 335 sites have a relatively flat upper tail on the extreme storm-tide frequency-magnitude distribution.
-Many parts of the world are even more tidally-dominant than NZ (Merrifield et al. 2013; Rueda et al. 2017) and will experience earlier emergence of flooding due to greater sensitivity to SLR (Hunter 2012).
+MSLA was positive in 92% of all sea level and in 88% of all extreme skew-surge events and is clearly an influential component of the highest storm tides (Figs. S3-S4, S7-S8).
+The sensitivity of extreme storm tide to relatively small MSLA shows that small increases in mean sea level, from long-term SLR, will cause a large increase in the frequency of extreme storm tide, a result consistent with other studies (e.g. Hunter, 2012; Sweet and Park, 2014; Stephens et al., 2018).
+Tidally dominated sites like NZ, where the tide is the key determinant of extreme storm tide, will be more sensitive to SLR in terms of the increasing frequency of extreme storm-tide events than surge-dominated sites (Vitousek et al., 2017; Rueda et al., 2017; Stephens et al., 2018).
+This is because tidally dominated sites have a relatively flat upper tail on the extreme storm-tide frequency-magnitude distribution.
+Many parts of the world are even more tidally dominant than NZ (Merrifield et al., 2013; Rueda et al., 2017) and will experience earlier emergence of flooding due to greater sensitivity to SLR (Hunter, 2012).